wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_getStorageAt.md

 ---
-title: avax:eth_getStorageAt \[WebSocket\]
+title: avax:eth_getStorageAt - Avalanche
-description: Returns the value from a storage position at a given address.
+description: Example code for the avax:eth_getStorageAt ws method. Сomplete guide on how to use avax:eth_getStorageAt ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters